Mlaiel/iacherie/data/analysis/README.md

 ---

-*⚖️ This module is part of the Ainflue enterprise platform.
+*⚖️ This module is part of the IA Chérie enterprise platform.
 All modifications must be validated by the specialized team and comply with enterprise specifications.*